How to Transfer Money from the UK to Ireland

 “One also needs to potentially consider why the money is being transferred to Ireland – for example, if one is buying a property in Ireland, whilst the transfer of the money to Ireland shouldn’t trigger a tax charge, the purchase of the property does potentially create a liability to Irish stamp duties.

-“Finally, is one transferring funds from a UK pension scheme into an Irish pension scheme?
+“Finally, is one transferring funds from a UK pension scheme to an Irish pension scheme?

 “Specialist advice should be obtained in such cases, but again, it could trigger a tax liability depending upon what type of pension arrangement in Ireland the money is going into – that’s whether it is recognised as a qualifying overseas pension scheme (QROPS) or not.”